Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 5

 Suns Players to Watch

-- The Suns receive 29.1 points, 6.6 rebounds and 5 assists per game from Kevin Durant.
+- The Suns get 29.1 points, 6.6 rebounds and 5 assists per game from Kevin Durant.

-- Josh Okogie gets the Suns 7.3 points, 3.5 rebounds and 1.5 assists per contest.
+- Josh Okogie gives the Suns 7.3 points, 3.5 rebounds and 1.5 assists per game.
 He also averages 0.8 steals and 0.5 blocked shots.

 Top Performers (Last 10 Games)